madenvel/KalinkaPlayer/README.md

 - Gapless playback for the songs of the same audio format
 - Supports MusicCast device volume control and automatic turn on / off
 - Works on Raspberry Pi (used on RPi 4 with Raspberry OS bullseye), low CPU & memory usage.
 The main part is written in C++.
-- Control App (see RpiMusic project) that runs on multiple platforms*.
+- Control App (see RpiMusic project) that runs on multiple platforms.

 # Installation
 There's currently no package provided for easy installation, hence the service has to be built and run manually.
 This is planned to be addressed in the future.